BabylonJS/Documentation/content/communityExtensions/dynamicTerrains.md

 ### Force Update On Every Frame

-Unless specific need, we shouldn't do this.
+Unless there's a specific need, we shouldn't do this.

 ```javascript
 terrain.refreshEveryFrame = true; // false, by default